couchbaselabs/dcp-documentation/upr_design_spec.md

 ### Failover Log

-The failover log tracks a history of failover events so that UPR clients can find a safe sequence number to stream a new partition snapshot with a guarantee of not losing any changes.
-A failover event, and new failover ID, is when a master is started and it's unknown if the master was completely in sync with all mutations.
+The failover log tracks a history of failover events so that UPR clients can find a safe sequence number to stream a new partition snapshot with a guarantee of not missing any changes.
+A failover event is generated when a master is started and it's unknown if the master was completely in sync with all mutations from the previous master.
+When that happens, a new failover ID is generated and failover sequence of the last successful snapshot.

-If the master starts up but doesn't know if a clean shutdown occured, a new failover log entry is generated, even if there there is no failover to a new machine.
+If the master starts up but doesn't know if a clean shutdown occurred, a new failover log entry is generated, even if there there is no failover to a new machine.
+Semantically this is the same as failing over to a new machine, because we don't know if someone else has seen changes that we never persisted.

 The failover log is a list of UUIDs/sequence pairs and each is marker of high sequence number of last complete snapshot the new master persisted from the old master.
-If a new log entry has a sequence number lower than existing entries, those exsting entries are removed from the log.
+If a new log entry has a sequence number lower than existing entries, those existing entries are removed from the log.

-Clients will persist the failover log whenever it completely persists a snapshot, as well as the high sequence it most recently persisted.
+Clients can wait to persist the failover log whenever it completely persists a snapshot, as well as the high sequence snapshot it most recently persisted.

 When a client connects to a server and before it stream a new partition snapshot, it will compare it's failover log with the server to find highest safe sequence number it can stream.
-It will compare it's log entries and find the most common entry.
-It will then use the smaller of the sequence number between it's copy of the failover entry and the server's.

 ### Client and Ringbuffer